-The standard processor will not have any letter at all;
+The standard processor will not have any letters at all;

-- “K” will mean that processor’s clock speed is higher than usual
+- “K” will mean that the processor’s clock speed is higher than usual

-- “G” indicates in-built graphics processor (onboard GPU)
+- “G” indicates the in-built graphics processor (onboard GPU)

-You can find more information about the Intel CPU letters in the below video:
+You can find more information about the Intel CPU letters in the video below: